stefanprodan/timoni/docs/bundle.md

 ### Instance Namespace

-The `instance.module` is a required field that specifies the Kubernetes namespace where the instance is created.
+The `instance.namespace` is a required field that specifies the Kubernetes namespace where the instance is created.

 If the specified namespace does not exist, Timoni will first create the namespace, then it will apply the instance's resources in that namespace.